Diabetes type 2 - meal planning

 - Healthy fats

-Along with healthy eating, you can keep your blood sugar in target range by maintaining a healthy weight.
-Persons with type 2 diabetes are often overweight.
-Losing just 10 pounds can help you manage your diabetes better.
-Eating healthy foods and staying active (for example, 30 to 60 minutes of walking per day) can help you meet and maintain your weight loss goal.
+Along with healthy eating, you can help keep your blood sugar in target range by maintaining a healthy weight.
+People with type 2 diabetes are often overweight or obese.
+Losing even 10 pounds (4.5 kilograms) can help you manage your diabetes better.
+Eating healthy foods and staying active (for example, 60 total minutes of walking or other activity per day) can help you meet and maintain your weight loss goal.

 HOW CARBOHYDRATES AFFECT BLOOD SUGAR